- Ready to take a position in Twitter stock?

 Step 1: Open a brokerage account

-To buy Twitter stock, you'll need to sign up with a broker, giving you the tools and infrastructure to execute trades.
+To buy Twitter shares, you'll need to sign up with a broker, giving you the tools and infrastructure to execute trades.
 Here are the top features to look out for when comparing options.

 The days of having to pay a fee to trade are long gone, which means you can generate a return on your investment faster.
 Commission-free trading is now taken for granted.